kauefraga/pavus/README.md

 pavus README.md
 ```

-If no file is passed to Pavus, it will automatically look for one
+If no file is passed to pavus, it will automatically look for one

 ```sh
 pavus